(one synonym : Panacra mira Swinhoe, 1892)

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

-The adult moths of this species have light brown forewings with a number of dark brown markings.
-The moths have plain brown, sometimes pinkish, hindwings.
-The head is dark brown.
-The thorax is dark brown with a pale dorsal stripe and two jagged white lateral stripes.
+The adult moths of this species have pale brown forewings with a number of dark brown markings.
+The hindwings are plain brown, sometimes pinkish.
+The head is dark brown. thorax is dark brown with a pale dorsal stripe and two jagged white lateral stripes.
 The colours on the hairs on the thorax are said to resemble the fur of a tabby cat.
 The forewings have slightly recurved wingtips, and concave hind-margins.
 The hindwings each have have a sinuous margin and a pointed tornus.
 The wingspan is 5-6 cms.

 The species occurs in